ScarlettSamantha/dmdd/README.md

 > Q: How tight is the GUI and Backend coupling
 >
 > > A: This is something I am still in the process of deciding, it depends if I want to just forward the users from the backend service or create a independed layer on the GUI and integrate that more.
 For now I have the GUI have its own users but might just connect it.

+> Might split off the api implementation in laravel of the python package as an composer package as its reasonable standalone with minor changes.